Meet Authentic Hope

 (she/they)

-The toolbox I draw from includes Acceptance and Commitment Therapy (ACT), play therapy, sand tray, Polyvagal Theory, mindfulness and self-compassion practices.
+The toolbox I draw from includes Cognitive Behavioral Therapy (CBT), play therapy, sand tray, Polyvagal Theory, mindfulness and self-compassion practices.
 I value play, trauma-informed care, anti-oppression, cultural humility and a healthy dose of humor.

 My therapeutic style is warm, collaborative, and strengths-based.
 Together, we can identify your goals, whether they be to overcome certain fears, navigate stressors, learn to handle big emotions, or simply to just feel better.
 We will create a roadmap for meeting these goals, and along the way, I offer myself as a kind and compassionate collaborator.